Best Volumizing Curl Cream for Full, Defined Curls

 • Affordable entry point

-• Lightweight feel with decent control
+• Lightweight control

 ❌ Cons